Divorce Alimony in Texas

 • Has experienced a marital life of at least 10 years

-• Is in dearth of adequate property (inclusive of the property allocated during divorce proceedings) to fulfill the minimum reasonable requirements
+• Is in shortage of enough property (including the property given during divorce proceedings) to fulfill the minimum reasonable requirements

 • Obviously does not have the earning capacity in the labor market that would be enough to cater to the minimum reasonable requirements of life